pascalcpp/pascalcpp/README.md

 ### Hi there 👋
-### Out of the ordered universe, in the formless chaos
+### Out of the ordered universe, in the amorphous confusion

 <!--